 Nearby is the kiddie pool, starting at zero entry and going to 3’ at its deepest.
 The kiddie area has two small slides, interactive water features, geysers, and a giant bucket that fills to spill and splash everyone below.

 The final water attraction is the wave pool, which is one of only a handful in the state!
 The wave pool starts at zero entry with tiny geysers for littles to enjoy, and goes to a maximum depth of 5’.
 It was so much fun for kids of all ages since they can choose the area they are comfortable with the wave heights.

 Other Amenities at Seashore Waterpark

 The waterpark offers a very reasonably priced concession stand selling nachos, pizza, ice cream, and other favorites.
 Restrooms, showers, changing tables, and water fountains are located directly across from the kiddie pool area.
 The waterpark is located in Lebanon Memorial Park, which includes a playground and covered picnic tables, as well as a basketball, volleyball, and tennis court if you are looking to stay and play!

 No outside food, drink, or coolers are allowed, with the exception of sippy cups and refillable plastic bottles.
 Fountain drinks at the concession stand do not offer lids.
 Straws are available upon request.

-Season passes are still available for 2022!
-Lebanon residents receive a discounted rate.
+Season passes are still available and Lebanon residents receive a discounted rate.

 Seashore Waterpark does not allow water wings and other flotation devices.
 The only exception is puddle jumpers.

 The waterpark should be open until Labor Day weekend.
-As back to school time nears, check Lebanon Parks and Recreation’s social media or website to verify that staffing shortages have not caused a change to this schedule.
+As the back-to-school time nears, check Lebanon Parks and Recreation’s social media or website to verify that staffing shortages have not caused a change to this schedule.